Building a Hog Pit from Concrete Blocks

 Start by clearing a base that is 4' x 5' by removing grass and prepare an all dirt or sand base at least 2" thick.
 You will need to discard some of it when you are done because fat and meat drippings may get in the dirt.
 The dogs will roll in it and it will attract insects, mice, you name it.
 If needed, you can buy sand at a hardware store.
 I recommend lining the pit with aluminum foil.

 Make sure the ground is level.
 Stack the concrete blocks 4 rows high, 3 full lengths and then turn one block on each course, staggering the blocks so they overlap as in the illustration.
+Notice that I have left out a block on the head and tail side so you can add coals and wood and rake them around.
+Cover these wholes with a board and a concrete block when they are not in use.

 Make notches in the blocks with a hammer and chisel deep enough to hold the rebar so the next course of blocks will lie flat on the course below.
 Put the rebar on top of the fourth course of blocks.
 Don't put the top course of blocks on yet.

-The heat shield
+About the heat shield

 Cover the bottom of the plywood lid with foil.
 If you wish, you can use a sheet metal top instead of plywood.